jvkdev/react-mytut1/README.md

 Tutorial URL:
 [https://reactjs.org/tutorial/tutorial.html](https://reactjs.org/tutorial/tutorial.html)

-This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).
+The extra improvements outside the tutorial which I implemented:

-- [ ] Display the location for each move in the format (col, row) in the move history list.
+- [x] Display the location for each move in the format (col, row) in the move history list.
 - [x] Bold the currently selected item in the move list.
-- [x] Rewrite Board to use ~~two~~ three loops to make the squares instead of hardcoding them.
+- [x] Rewrite Board to use two loops to make the squares instead of hardcoding them.
 - [ ] Add a toggle button that lets you sort the moves in either ascending or descending order.
 - [x] When someone wins, highlight the three squares that caused the win.
 - [x] When no one wins, display a message about the result being a draw.

+---

+*This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).*

 ## Available Scripts